 The Department is committed to three main educational goals: 1) to provide students with a contextualized knowledge of the literatures and cultures of the Iberian Peninsula from the medieval period to the present, of the Spanish-speaking communities of Latin America, of Portuguese-speaking communities throughout the world, and of the Spanish-speaking communities of the United States; 2) to prepare undergraduate students for advanced study in those areas and/or in a range of professional fields; and 3) to provide doctoral students with the very best advanced training as research scholars and teachers, in preparation for careers as university professors or in related roles.
 In each of these areas, the faculty of the Department is committed to providing students with a nearly unprecedented level of mentoring and support.

-The Department awards a Bachelors in Arts, two undergraduate minors, a one-year terminal MA program, and a PhD program.
-For more information, please contact us at email@example.com.
+The Department awards a Bachelors in Arts, two undergraduate minors, a one-year terminal Master of Arts, and a Doctor of Philosophy.
+For more information, please visit the Graduate and Undertraguate Program sites and contact us at email@example.com.